 Jack O’Neill and his brand O’Neill is one of the earliest surf brands to gain success, so it is not surprising that one of its creations is on this list.
-This brand is well credited by many for inventing the modern wetsuit, bikinis, and boardshorts.
+This brand is well-credited by many for inventing modern wetsuits, bikinis, and board shorts.

-The O’Neill Hyperfreak 3/2 Wetsuit holds a reputation for unparalleled levels of flexibility and warmth since that season when it was released in 2014.
+The O’Neill Hyperfreak 3/2 Wetsuit has held a reputation for unparalleled levels of flexibility and warmth since that season when it was released in 2014.
 It continuously evolved and is now also known for its flexibility and resiliency.

-This 3/2 wetsuit also features O’Neill’s Technobutter 3 Neoprene that offers stretchiness, lightness, and comfort.
-Combined with a zipless entry and double sealed collar design, it increases flexibility and reduces water leakage.
+This 3/2 wetsuit also features O’Neill’s Technobutter 3 Neoprene, which offers stretchiness, lightness, and comfort.
+Combined with a zipless entry and double-sealed collar design, it increases flexibility and reduces water leakage.

 The Hyperfreak 3/2 wetsuit is relatively soft to the touch.
 You will be impressed at how everything is triple-glued and blindstitched on the inside, fully sealed with internal tape, too.
 Internal tapes are becoming more popular in high-end wetsuits since they fortify the seam’s strength and extend the suit’s lifespan.

 Overall, this 3/2 wetsuit is one of the most flexible and comfortable in its price range.
 Durability-wise, it is pretty tough and stretchy.
 Moreover, it has the best warranty repair team in the business, so even if the suit encounters anything, customer service won’t fail you.